In this course we introduce and learn to use some tools every journalist can adopt to produce graphics that can support or carry a story.LEARN MORE

 R is getting more and more popular among Data Journalists worldwide.
 It can be used for complex statistics, but it can also be used to clean, join and superficially analyse data.

 R is getting more and more popular among Data Journalists worldwide, as Timo Grossenbacher from SRF Data pointed out recently in a talk at useR!2017 conference in Brussels.
-Working as at Berliner Morgenpost’s Interactive Team, I can confirm that R indeed played an important role in many of our lately published projects, for example when we identified the strongholds of german parties.
-While we also use the software for more complex statistics from time to time, something that R helps us with on a near-daily basis is the act of cleaning, joining and superficially analysing data.
+Working at the Berliner Morgenpost’s Interactive Team, Marie-Louise Timcke confirms that R indeed played an important role in many of their lately published projects, for example when they identified the strongholds of german parties.
+While also using the software for more complex statistics from time to time, something that R helps them with on a near-daily basis is the act of cleaning, joining and superficially analysing data.
 Sometimes it’s just to briefly check if there is a story hiding in the data.
 But sometimes, the steps you will learn in this video tutorial are just the first part of a bigger, deeper data analysis.

 The video tutorial will guide you through the standard steps I always take when getting the data for a potential new data driven project at the Morgenpost.

 Module 1: Installing and getting to know the Software

 • Section 1: Downloading R and RStudio

 • Section 2: Structure and functionalities of RStudio